sjmitche9/data_quality_assurance_process/tutorial.md

 4. **Regular Audits**

  Are there any negative rental rates?
-(We saw earlier that yes, but this is an alternate way of checking)
+(We saw earlier that yes there are, but this is an alternate way of checking)

 ```SQL
 SELECT *